 The story of Nick and his quest to unveil the secrets of Annie, whilst looking for his friend that he met at the theatre, is fun to read and travels along at an exciting and fast pace.
 The book touches on darker themes of Victorian London such as cruelty, poverty and exploitation but does so with humour whilst still showing the gravity of the situation (but shouldn’t really scare younger readers).

 The story is written very well, with Victorian London represented well with the orphanage, reform school, circus and sewers with their rats.
 It all seems to have been very well researched to make a credible story.
-The characters, good and bad, are all excellent, especially Nick the stinking bread thief with a big heart, the secretive Anne and Edwin, the handbag wielding bully and even the detectives Chalk and Cheeves (I love these names).
+The characters, good and bad, are all excellent, especially Nick the stinking bread thief with a big heart, the secretive Annie and Edwin, the handbag wielding bully and even the detectives Chalk and Cheeves (I love these names).

 RRP: £6.99 (Paperback)